Five Emails That Will Grow Your WooCommerce Revenue

 Thank you emails don’t have to sell—many stores use them to educate customers about how to get the most from the product they just ordered—but they do present a fantastic opportunity to inspire another purchase.
 While the person is at peak excitement having just ordered one product, it’s a great time to show off the other things they could buy.

 Segmented campaigns are extremely lucrative.
-They drive a 760 percent increase in revenue, and in tests, segmented campaigns outperform un-segmented ones in every category: More opens, more clicks, lower bounce rate, fewer spam reports, and fewer unsubscribes.
+They drive significantly higher increase in revenue and segmented campaigns outperform un-segmented ones in every category.

 There are four broad ways to segment your list: